 Did you know that 5.9% of the US housing market is townhomes?
 But are townhomes a good investment?
-There’s a lot of factors to the answer to that answer.
+There’s a lot of factors to answer that question.
 Throughout this article, we’ll go through the benefits of owning a townhome.
 We’ll also go over whether investing in a townhome is a good idea.
 If you’re looking into townhome investment, read on to learn more.

 There are some things real estate investors should consider before investing in townhomes.
 Even though townhomes are single-family homes, they're connected to neighbors by at least one wall.
 This alone can be a dealbreaker for homebuyers.
 There are benefits that come with investing in a townhome, though.